 RELEVANT attribute in conjunction with other attributes.

 During the disambiguation process, a complex analysis is performed to identify the most significant elements within the text.
 The disambiguator identifies all lemmas, syncons and keywords contained in a document and ranks them by relevance on a percentage scale.
-Only tokens which exceed a predefined threshold score are inserted into one of the three lists.
-Lemmas and syncons lists contain only elements found in the Knowledge Graph while Keyword lists contain single terms unknown to the Knowledge Graph as well as sequences or terms (both known and unknown) that may go beyond lemma, syncon and phrase limits.
-Keywords, therefore, do not easily synchronize with other attributes.
-To be more precise,
+Only tokens which exceed a predefined threshold score are inserted into one of the two lists.
+Lemmas and syncons lists contain only elements found in the Knowledge Graph.

 RELEVANT attribute allows the use of one or more lists in a given statement.
 A token will be identified in a text, if it matches one of the elements included in the selected list.